AdrianRRojo/Stock-Price-Predictor/README.md

 - Thursday:
   - Continue to build on the work of Wednesday
   - Re-evalaute the position of the project and stretch goals.
-    - Mid way through the project re-calibrate my current goals to ensure I am working on what is absolutely necessary to meeting MVP
+    - Mid way through the project I will re-evaluate my current goals to ensure I am working on what is absolutely necessary to meeting MVP
   - I should be recieving a price prediction by this point.

 - Friday: